 Balance the eye with lively lip colors.
 Flat and safe looks like Nicole Kidman in pale hair and lips.
 Spiritless in a Season based on the very opposite concept.
 The whole face, the entire presence is drained and diluted.
-True Spring can balance a lot of the right colors and look fantastic in them.
+True Spring can balance a lot of the right colours and look fantastic in them.

 Brown eyeshadow is fine.
 Light and clear.
 Picture those women in beer and honey eyeshadow, it works.
 In flowerpot or antique deep gold, too heavy, doesn’t work.